transcom/mymove-docs/docs/adrs/0077-permanently-store-origin-duty-gbloc.md

 ## Problem Statement

-In our current database structure, GBLOCs are stored in the `postal_code_to_gblocs` as a one-to-many value - one GBLOC can represent many postal codes - and move origin duty locations associate to GBLOCs using the `origin_duty_location_to_gbloc` view.
-The view queries the `postal_code_to_gblocs` table on every read to fetch the GBLOC associated with the origin postal code on the
-MTO while having the benefit of behaving like a table that can be joined in other queries.
+In our current database structure, GBLOCs are stored in the `postal_code_to_gblocs` as a one-to-many value: one GBLOC can represent many postal codes.
+Move origin duty locations associate to GBLOCs using the `origin_duty_location_to_gbloc` view.
+This view queries the `postal_code_to_gblocs` table on every read to fetch the GBLOC associated with the origin postal code on the orders while having the benefit of behaving like a table that can be joined in other queries.

 The downside of using a view to fetch the origin duty location GBLOC is that the data remains dynamic, and there is no way to determine what the *original* GBLOC was if the postal code to GBLOC relationship changes later.
 Since GBLOCs can be consolidated, USTC needs to be able to access the historical data for moves.

-### Additional considerations behind this change:
+### Additional considerations behind this change

 * View tables are not transferred to data warehouse.
 USTC needs the duty location GBLOC data warehoused.
 * The `origin_duty_location_to_gbloc` does not handle GBLOC outliers, such as USMC logic, leading to [incorrect data](https://dp3.atlassian.net/browse/MB-15143) :lock:.

-### Important distinction to note:
+### Important distinction to note
 In addition to `origin_duty_location_to_gbloc`, there is another view for `move_to_gbloc`.
 This is used to fetch the Shipment GBLOC, which is based on the origin address of the first shipment in a move.
 The Shipment GBLOC and Origin Duty Location GBLOC are both fetched, and the API manages the logic for which GBLOC to select to route the move to the correct queue.